Jafar Panahi

 Key Production Country: Iran

-Key Genres: Drama, Childhood Drama, Docudrama, Avant-garde/Experimental, Psychological Drama, Feminist Film
+Key Genres: Drama, Childhood Drama, Psychological Drama, Culture & Society, Docudrama, Satire

-Key Collaborators: Iraj Raminfar (Production Designer), Aida Mohammadkhani (Leading Actress), Abbas Kiarostami (Screenwriter)
+Key Collaborators: Iraj Raminfar (Production Designer), Aida Mohammadkhani (Leading Actress), Abbas Kiarostami (Screenwriter), Amin Jafari (Cinematographer), Narges Delaram (Leading Character Actress)

 "After serving as Abbas Kiarostami's assistant director on Through the Olive Trees (1994), Jafar Panahi made two features of his own that further developed the narrative perfected in Kiarostami's Where is My Friend's House?
 (1987), in which a child embarks on an obstacle-laden quest.
 Both The White Balloon (1995) and The Mirror (1997) concerned the trials and tribulations of little girls in crowded Tehran streets; their stressful journeys, shot in 'real time', are thrillers that double as microcosmic portraits of the city." - Lloyd Hughes (The Rough Guide to Film, 2007)